+- name

+- earned degrees (specify discipline area and label degrees in progress for fewer than 7 years "in progress")

+- scholarly and professional activities

+- employment history

+- research funding

+- publications.

-- name - earned degrees (specify discipline area and label degrees in progress for fewer than 7 years "in progress") - scholarly and professional activities - employment history - research funding - publications. - Ensure that the CVs are either searchable by name or include a table of contents. - Confirm in Section 6.2.5 of your application that your organization "has on file and available for inspection, for all faculty and staff whose CVs are included in this submission, signatures that attest to the truthfulness and completeness of the information contained in their CV and agreeing to the College's indirect collection of their personal information for PEQAB and the inclusion of their CVs in any documents/websites associated with the submission, review, and final status of the application" as per the form below. - Retain each of the signed forms below so that they are available for inspection during the Review.
+- Ensure that the CVs are either searchable by name or include a table of contents.

+- Confirm in your application that your organization "has on file and available for inspection, for all faculty and staff whose CVs are included in this submission, signatures that attest to the truthfulness and completeness of the information contained in their CV and agreeing to the College's indirect collection of their personal information for PEQAB and the inclusion of their CVs in any documents/websites associated with the submission, review, and final status of the application" as per the form below.